mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

-there are several options on how to improve security of this kind of Secret: encrypt secrets in the etcd, restrict the access to them via RBAC, configure access to external Secret, etc. However, this partially solves the security issue because they are cluster side solutions and they help to improve security of the cluster overall.
+there are several options on how to improve security of this kind of Secret: encrypt secrets in the etcd, restrict the access to them via RBAC, configure access to external Secret, etc. However, this partially solves the security issue because they are cluster-side solutions and they help to improve security of the cluster overall.

 In the modern world unilateral solutions aren't effective enough and can hide